-- a) In relation to the delivery of our services to victims and witnesses:- - personal details, including contact details, gender, date of birth and other identifying information - brief details of any crime/alleged crime committed against, or witnessed by, the individual and, in some cases, the name of the perpetrator/alleged perpetrator - o brief details of support provided - other details as provided by the victim or witness.
+- personal details, including contact details, gender, date of birth and other identifying information - brief details of any crime/alleged crime committed against, or witnessed by, the individual and, in some cases, the name of the perpetrator/alleged perpetrator - o brief details of support provided - o other details as provided by the victim or witness.
 For example, this may include information about their sexuality, life experiences etc b) In relation to other functions:-

-- personal details, including contact details, gender, date of birth and other identifying information - o other personal information relating to: - i. our donors/sponsors - ii. individuals who make donations to victim support via third-party giving websites - other personal information relating to individuals who enquire about volunteering or fundraising opportunities - o ther personal information of employees/board members for administration and general management purposes - other personal information of volunteers for administration and general management purposes - other details that the individual may choose to provide, including, for example, equality, diversity and inclusion data
+- personal details, including contact details, gender, date of birth and other identifying information - o other personal information relating to: - i. our donors/sponsors - ii. individuals who make donations to victim support via third-party giving websites - other personal information relating to individuals who enquire about volunteering or fundraising opportunities - other personal information of employees/board members for administration and general management purposes - other personal information of volunteers for administration and general management purposes - o other details that the individual may choose to provide, including, for example, equality, diversity and inclusion data